 Plasma helps carry proteins, hormones, and nutrients to different cells in your body.
-These include growth hormones that help your muscles and bones grow, as well as clotting factors that help you stop bleeding when you get a cut.
+These include:

-Doctors can use plasma to help treat different kinds of serious health problems.
+Doctors can use plasma to treat different kinds of serious health problems.

 Some of the elements in plasma, including the antibodies and chemicals that help your blood to clot, can help in medical emergencies like burns and trauma.

-Other things that plasma donation are good for include:
+Other things that plasma donation is good for include: